 Risks to downstream fish and other aquatic life from anoxic and sulphide rich water from winter drainage of Hudgeon Lake.
 Although the falling lake levels will result in periodic collapses of the lake's ice cover and consequent exposure of some of the water surface to air, the rate of aeration is expected to be low.
 In the absence of artificial aeration/destratification of Hudgeon Lake prior to and during winter drainage, it is likely that anoxic water will be released into Clinton Creek as the upper layer of water is drained.
-Increasing levels of sulphides will be released as deeper layers are drained.
-This will negatively affect the juvenile Chinook Salmon overwintering in the creek and the Slimy Sculpin and invertebrates that are resident there and may result in a fish kill.
-If the rate of discharge is kept relatively constant an ice cover will form over Clinton Creek between the mine site and the mouth, reducing the potential for aeration and extending the downstream area of effect.
+Increasing levels of sulphides will be released as deeper lake layers are drained.
+This will negatively affect any juvenile Chinook Salmon overwintering in the creek and the Slimy Sculpin and invertebrates that are resident there.
+A fish kill may result.
+If the rate of discharge is kept relatively constant an ice cover will form over Clinton Creek between the mine site and the mouth of the creek.
+Unless oxygenated ground water enters the creek the flow of the creek surfaces in aufeis areas, aerates, and then returns to the channel, sulphide levels will remain high and dissolved oxygen levels will be low until the Fortymile River is reached.